Last Reviewed: May 23, 2020

 What's New|Information for Your Zone|Changes in Health Services|Guidance for Physicians & Teams|Clinic Staff|Information to Give Patients

-This page contains information on novel coronavirus (COVID-19) specific to the primary care response.
-Primary care providers should also review the Information for AHS Staff & Health Professionals page for a comprehensive list of resources for all health professionals in Alberta.
+Information on novel coronavirus (COVID-19) specific to community specialist physicians and community primary care physicians, and their teams.
+Providers should also review Information for AHS Staff & Health Professionals for a comprehensive list of resources for all health professionals in Alberta.

 - Updates on Cases in Alberta

 - May 22 - AHS COVID-19 Daily Update for Medical Staff: The update outlines key information and developments on the response.
 Note: Some resources in the update are specific to AHS.

 - May 22 - Resumption of Some Overnight and Short-stay Surgeries and Procedures: AHS is expanding surgical capacity by resuming some overnight and short-stay surgeries.
 Please see the Changes in Health Services section below for more information.

 - May 22 - Maternity Services Restored in Calgary Zone: AHS announced the restoration of all inpatient labour and delivery, NICU, postpartum and newborn care at South Health Campus effective June 3, 2020.
 All inpatient maternal and newborn services at High River Hospital will also be reinstated that day with maternity staff at both sites returning in a phased approached starting June 1.
 This planned service return is contingent upon the Calgary Zone maintaining a manageable caseload of COVID-19 cases over the coming weeks.

 COVID tele-advice, pathways, webinars and other resources for Calgary-area physicians at specialistlink.ca.

 Other zonal information will be added as available.